 The next step beyond these current systems is the Medium Extended Air Defense System (MEADS), which is a three-nation development program involving Lockheed Martin, MBDA Italia and MBDA Deutschland.
 The most recent test of the MEADS system was on November 6, involving the simultaneous intercept of an air-breathing cruise missile and a TBM with the two flight paths originating in different, opposing sectors of the MEADS radar’s engagement envelope.

 “This test showed that the MEADS system has a radar that operates outside the current sector-scan capability of PAC-3,” said Prins, “and it is this kind of increasing, expanding of the envelope for the point-defense layer of a layered AMD architecture that our customers continue to be interested in.”

-Unfortunately, the US and Germany have declined to fund MEADS into production.
+Unfortunately, the US has declined to fund MEADS into production.